 21 Interesting Facts about Indian Prime Ministers

 In Indian Parliamentary system, although President is the head of the state but the executive powers rest in the hands of Prime Minister and his council of Ministers.
 Indian Prime Ministers are appointed and sworn in by the President.
 Indian Prime Ministers belongs to the party or alliance of the lower house of Parliament.
 Since Independence India has seen 15 Prime Ministers including Gulzarilal Nanda who worked twice as Acting PM.
 7 Race Course Road (Panchvati, 7 RCR) is the official residence of Indian Prime Ministers.
-Recently on 22nd Sept, 7 RCR was renamed as 7 Lok Kalyan Marg.
+On 22nd Sept 2016, 7 RCR was renamed as 7 Lok Kalyan Marg.
 It does not contains the Prime Minister’s Office, which is in South Block of Secretariat Building on Raisina Hills.
 The first occupant of 7 RCR (7 Lok Kalyan Marg) was Rajiv Gandhi in 1984.
 7 RCR (7 Lok Kalyan Marg) was officially declared as Indian Prime Ministers Residence in the Period of V P Singh.
 15th and current Prime Minister Mr Narendra Modi assumed the Residence as 5 RCR initially and not 7 RCR due to pending renovation works in 7 RCR.

 21 Interesting Facts about Indian Prime Ministers